dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 aimed at producing convenient representations of single messages.

-Many DNS operators may receive hundreds of thousands of queries per second on single name server instance so a mechanism to minimize the storage size (and therefore upload overhead) of the data collected is highly desirable.
+Many DNS operators may receive hundreds of thousands of queries per second on a single name server instance so a mechanism to minimize the storage size (and therefore upload overhead) of the data collected is highly desirable.